jalalah/389Rfall18/week/3/writeup/README.md

 ### Wrap Up

-I was able to get as far as I did into your website because of an open port, a weak password, and the personal information (plane ticket) you posted on your instagram (have fun in San Francisco this winter:) ).
-Even if I got into the port, if you had a really strong password I wouldn't have been able to get any further.
+I was able to get as far as I did into your website because of an open port, a weak password, and the personal information (plane ticket) you posted on your instagram.
+Even if I discovered the open port, if you had a really strong password I wouldn't have been able to get any further.
 If I did so happen to still crack your password, if you hadn't posted your plane ticket online, I wouldn't have been able to know exactly which .txt file pertained to your flight.

+There is no way to have perfect security online, but we want to get as close to perfection as possible.
+By building solid security walls, one behind another, you can save yourself from getting breached.

 If you have any further questions about something I've listed here, or any other inquiries pertaining to security, please reach out to me again!

 All the best,

 Jalalah